 Through collaboration with the team at St. Jude in Memphis, the physicians and staff of the St. Jude Mercy Affiliate Clinic make it possible for children battling cancer to receive exceptional treatment, close to home.

 At The Arc of the Ozarks, the mission is to support individuals with disabilities in directing their own lives as valued members of the community.
 The Arc believes every person should have the opportunity to achieve the highest level of independence.
-The funds from the Price Cutter Charity Championship presented by Dr Pepper directly benefit the 700 individuals helped each month at the Arc of the Ozarks.
-Programs such as the Arc’s Saturday Recreation program help children to improve social and other vital skills, and enjoy local attractions such as the Missouri Sports Hall of Fame, Discovery Center, Wonders of Wildlife and Fun Acres.
+The funds from the Price Cutter Charity Championship presented by Dr Pepper directly benefit The Arc’s No Limits Summer Camp Program.
+No Limits helps children with disabilities improve social and other vital skills, and enjoy local attractions such as the Missouri Sports Hall of Fame, Discovery Center, Wonders of Wildlife, Fun Acres and more.

 Whetstone’s mission is to “sharpen the character of young men by modeling the life of Christ, mentoring them through authentic relationships, imparting the love of creation and teaching the joy of work, thus equipping them to be servant-leaders in their families and communities.”